xtaran/unburden-home-dir/README.md

 [Computer Janitor](https://launchpad.net/computer-janitor) was a command-line and GUI program to …

-> clean up a system so it's more like a freshly installed one
+> … clean up a system so it's more like a freshly installed one.
 >
 > Over time, a computer system tends to get cluttered.
 For example,
 > software packages that are no longer needed can be uninstalled.